elihschiff/Rubber-Duck-Python/README.md

 $ python3 -m unittest bot.tests -v
 ```

-All the code is also formatted useing the [Python Black Code Formatter](https://pypi.org/project/black/).
+All the code is also formatted using the [Python Black Code Formatter](https://pypi.org/project/black/).
 Please make sure to format your code before making a pull request.

 ## Discord Server and Bot Setup